 Especially in the last few months of the pandemic, it has become increasingly clear how many people are suffering from the strict contact restrictions, limited freedom of movement and social isolation.

 So it’s no wonder that more and more people report suffering from depression and anxiety.
-The CDC has responded to this and even launched its own “Mental Health” advice site, you can find more information here.
+The CDC has responded to this and even launched its own “Mental Health” advice site.

 Controlled clinical studies are yet to be conducted, but a large retrospective case series at a psychiatric clinic states that CBD may help with anxiety-related disorders.